erpframework/jquery-getscriptonce/README.md

 $.getScriptOnce('/myscript.js');
 ```
 The plugin is a wrapper around jQuery's $.getScript() but it keeps track of the scripts
 that have been loaded before on the website.

+It returns a jqXHR object when the script is loaded for the first time.
+It returns false when
+you try to load a script that is already loaded.

 ##Example